prebid/prebid.github.io/dev-docs/bidders/sonic_twist.md

 ### Note:

-The andbeyond Bidding adaptor requires setup and approval before beginning.
-Please reach out to <performancedirect@andbeyond.media> for more details
+The Sonic Twist Media Bidding adaptor requires setup and approval before beginning.
+Please reach out to <publishers@sonictwist.media> for more details

 ### Bid Params